Funeral services Portsmouth Havant

 Registering the Death

-By law all deaths in England and Wales must normally be registered within five days.
+By law all deaths in England and Wales must normally be registered within fourteen days.
 If you have the Medical Cause of Death Certificate, you should make an appointment to register as soon as possible.
 If the Coroner is involved, he will advise you when to register.

 What information does the Registrar require?